CHECKMATE – CONDITIONS OF SALE

 Intellectual Property Rights means all patents, rights to inventions, utility models, copyright and related rights, trade marks, service marks, trade, business and domain names, rights in trade dress or get-up, rights in goodwill or to sue for passing off, unfair competition rights, rights in designs, rights in computer software, database right, topography rights, moral rights, rights in confidential information (including know-how and trade secrets) and any other intellectual property rights, in each case whether registered or unregistered and including all applications for and renewals or extensions of such rights, and all similar or equivalent rights or forms of protection in any part of the world.

-Seller means the Checkmate company or limited liability partnership which accepts the order and supplies the Goods and/or Services to the Buyer.
+Seller means Checkmate Lifting & Safety Limited, registered in England and Wales No. 07536361, VAT No. 154 931502, which accepts the order and supplies the Goods and/or Services to the Buyer.
 Services means the services, including the Deliverables, which the Seller is to supply to the Buyer under the Contract.

 2. Basis of the Sale